Coronavirus (COVID-19): Discrimination and Accommodation Considerations

 - Ask employees whether they have COVID-19 or related symptoms or whether they have been tested for COVID-19;

-- Ask employees whether they have interacted with anyone that has COVID-19 or related symptoms (do not limit this inquiry to family members as this may violate the Genetic Information Nondiscrimination Act);
+- Ask employees whether they have interacted with anyone that has COVID-19 or related symptoms (do not limit this inquiry to family members as this may violate the Genetic Information Nondiscrimination Act and would limit the information obtained about an employee's potential exposure to COVID-19);

-- Send an employee home from work if they exhibit COVID-19 symptoms, refuse to answer any disability-related inquiries (such as above) and/or refuse to cooperate with temperature screening measures; or
+- Send an employee home from work if they exhibit COVID-19 symptoms, refuse to answer any disability-related inquiries (such as above), refuse to cooperate with temperature screening measures, refuse to answer questions about whether they have COVID-19 and/or have been tested for COVID-19; or

 - Require a doctor's note certifying an employee's fitness for duty prior to allowing them back into the workplace.